SachaWheeler/sachawheeler.github.io/projects/_posts/2018-7-27-Arduino-Volume-Meter.md

 ## Thoughts

-Fun, but the best bits were very easy.
+Fun, but the best bits were a bit too easy.
 The mic and amplifier do such a good job, I really only had to install them.

 But it worked!
 For a while...
-People seemed surprised to realise how quickly a noisy environemnt grew, and it changed behaviour.
+People seemed surprised to realise how quickly a noisy environment grew, and it changed behaviour.
 Until people got used to it, and possibly, quite reasonably, resented being scolded for making a noise.

 ![The final product](/images/volume_meter/finished.gif)